Tien Chiu

 But I do have my creative slumps.
 Hence, nothing interesting happening, the past few days.

 But today is a new day, and thankfully I’ve recovered my usual sense of energy and enthusiasm.
-Mike and I did two thirty-mile rides yesterday and today – one easy and one very tough, with lots of steep hills – which proved both mentally and physically energizing.
+B. and I did two thirty-mile rides yesterday and today – one easy and one very tough, with lots of steep hills – which proved both mentally and physically energizing.
 So…no more creative slump.
 Forward ho!

 Meanwhile, I have not been exactly idle through my slump.
 I am about halfway through threading the loom, with only one threading error I’ve seen so far.
 (It was in the first few threads, and I’m not about to redo 441 threads to solve an error at thread #5, so I’m just going to throw a repair warp end through a string heddle and call it a day.)
 I am hopeful of getting the loom fully threaded by next weekend, though I’m not sure – there are some Major Household Projects going on (mostly, rearranging the garage to give me some office space) that will eat up a lot of time.
 But I do hope to get the loom threaded and weave some samples before the end of next weekend.